gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Java compilation tracks Java version used

-If you change the Java version used to execute compile your sources, the compile task will now become out-of-date, and the sources will be recompiled.
+If you change the Java version used to compile your sources, the compile task will now become out-of-date, and the sources will be recompiled.

 #### Better change tracking in copy and archive tasks